Annuities – Confused? – Keep It Simple!

 End your confusion by discovering the benefits annuities provide

-As I speak with callers to my Safe Money & Income Radio Shows, I hear all sorts of ideas about what annuities are and what they can do.
-There is a lot of useful information available, but at the same time, there is a lot of conflicting information that leaves many people suspicious about even looking into annuities any further.
+As I speak with callers to my Safe Money & Income Radio Shows, I hear all sorts of ideas about grants and what they can do.
+There is a lot of helpful information available, but at the same time, there is a lot of conflicting information that leaves many people suspicious about even looking into annuities.

-There are those who say you should never consider annuities at all, of course, these are generally people who want you to invest or keep your money with them!
-No one type of financial product is good for all people all the time.
+Some say you should never consider annuities; these people generally want you to invest or keep your money with them!
+No one type of financial product is suitable for all people all the time.
 To sort through the confusion and misconceptions, I thought it would be helpful to clear up some of these perceptions.

-First of all, when financial advisors tell you to stay away from annuities they generalize and assume all types of annuities are the same.
-That would be like saying all stocks are the same, for example equating penny stocks with Blue Chip stocks; or saying all mutual funds are the same.
-They take the worst examples- primarily variable annuities- and apply their negative features- high fees- hidden fees- high risk- to all annuities.
-That is very deceptive in my opinion.
+First, when financial advisors tell you to stay away from annuities, they generalize and assume all types of grants are the same.
+That would be like saying all stocks are the same, for example, equating penny stocks with Blue Chip stocks; or saying all mutual funds are the same.
+They take the worst measures- primarily variable annuities- and apply their negative features- high fees- hidden fees- high risk- to all grants.
+That is very deceptive, in my opinion.

-The truth is that insurance companies- life insurance companies- are set up to handle only two types of risk- dying too soon or living too long.
-Of course, we all know dying too more quickly is protected with life insurance.
-And annuities are the only financial product in existence that can protect against living too long and outliving your money.
+The truth is that life insurance companies are set up to handle only two types of risk- dying too soon or living too long.
+Of course, we all know passing too quickly is protected with life insurance.
+And annuities are the only financial product that can protect against living too long and outliving your money.
 That is the primary purpose of annuities.

 So how can the insurance companies do this?
 Well, it’s called the Law of Large Numbers.

-For example, let’s say a young person takes out a life insurance policy for $250, 000 with a premium of $15 a month and gets killed in a car accident a week later.
-We know the insurance company will pay that claim because they have so many other people paying in that they will never have to pay a claim on.
+For example, a young person takes out a life insurance policy for $250 000 with a premium of $15 a month and gets killed in a car accident a week later.
+We know the insurance company will pay that claim because they have so many people born in that they will never have to pay a share.

 Similarly, with annuities- living too long.
-The risk the insurance company is taking is that you will outlive your money and then you will be living off their money.
-But they have so many other people that have their money with them that will not outlive their money that they can afford to pay for those who do outlive their money.
-It is a win-win situation as the insurance company can benefit from holding your money all that time and you can take more money out of your account than you would be using any other combination of investment vehicles.
+The insurance company’s risk is that you will outlive your money, and then you will be living off their money.
+But they have so many other people with their money with them that will not outlive their money that they can afford to pay for those who do survive their cash.
+It is a win-win situation as the insurance company can benefit from holding your money all that time, and you can take more money out of your account than you would be using any other combination of investment vehicles.

-Everybody understands that Social Security and Pensions are meant to provide lifetime income in retirement and that is the primary purpose of annuities.
-Of course, other benefits come with annuities- for example, fixed annuities can be used for short term growth like CDs but generally with better rates and more liquidity and tax advantages.
-And Indexed Annuities will protect your money from downside risk while participating in market upside and will lock in those gains, so you never lose them.
-Contrary to what many financial advisors state, these products have produced significant gains for many of my clients over the past several years of this bull market.
+Everybody understands that Social Security and Pensions are meant to provide lifetime income in retirement, which is annuities’ primary purpose.
+Of course, other benefits come with allowances- for example, fixed annuities can be used for short-term growth like CDs but generally with better rates and more liquidity and tax advantages.
+And Indexed Annuities will protect your money from downside risk while participating in market upside and lock in those gains so you never lose them.
+Contrary to what many financial advisors state, these products have significantly improved many of my clients over the past several years of this bull market.

-But again, the primary purpose of annuities is to create lifetime income that you never have to worry about receiving.
-When you retire, and you need more than your Social Security check to meet your basic living expenses to support your lifestyle only an annuity can guarantee that for you.
+But again, the primary purpose of annuities is to create lifetime income you never have to worry about receiving.
+When you retire and need more than your Social Security check to meet your basic living expenses to support your lifestyle, only an annuity can guarantee that for you.

-You can also have your income double if you need home health care or institutional care.
+You can also double your income if you need home health care or institutional care.
 And, unlike pensions and Social Security, these annuities will pass on any unused funds to your heirs.
-Overall this is a great way to create peace of mind and keep things simple in retirement so you can enjoy what is important to you- all the things you dreamed of doing when you were retired and would have the time to do them.
+Overall this is a great way to create peace of mind and keep things simple in retirement so you can enjoy what is important to you- all the things you dreamed of doing when you were retired and would have the time to do.
 You can sleep well at night knowing that those dreams can be a reality!